close up detailed image of snowflake

 The Refrigeration Cycle

-The refrigeration cycle starts and ends with the compressor.
+refrigeration cycle flow diagramThe refrigeration cycle starts and ends with the compressor.
 The refrigerant flows into the Compressor where it is compressed and pressurised.
 At this point, the refrigerant is a hot gas.
 The refrigerant is then pushed to the Condenser which turns the vapour into liquid and absorbs some of the heat.
 The refrigerant then proceeds to the Expansion Valve where it expands, losing pressure and heat.

 The refrigerant coming out of the expansion valve is cold and slow due to the loss of pressure.
 It enters the Evaporator in a liquid state where the exchange of heat takes place thus cooling the load inside the refrigerator.
 As the gas cools down the load, it absorbs the heat which turns it into a gas.
 The gas is then pushed back into the Compressor where it can start the cycle again.

 During the refrigeration cycle, a build-up of ice around the evaporator may occur.
-Both commercial fridges and freezers will combat this build-up with some form of defrost system.
+Both commercial fridges and catering freezers will combat this build-up with some form of defrost system.
 Read more about different types of defrosting function here.

 Understanding the Refrigeration Cycle